-(Trade Mark Registered Nov.
-24, 1896.)
-Causes the Oxygen of the air to be rapidly absorbed.
-Cient to produce all above results.
+The above illustration shows form and manner of applying this life-saving simple instrument.
+It generates a strong affinity for OXYGEN in the human body, which causes the Oxygen of the air to be rapidly absorbed.
+Rapid absorption of Oxygen proves self-sufficient to produce all above results.
 1,500,000 of the most intelligent of all classes of educated persons in all countries now depend on the OXYDONOR exclusively for health under all circumstances.
 Get the Genuine-made by the Discoverer and Inventor.

-The abok of particulars and price-list sent free to any address.
+Liberal terms made with reliable dealers in all parts of the world.
+Book of particulars and pricelist sent free to any address.